freeCodeCamp/freeCodeCamp/guide/english/angular/components/index.md

 Angular must recognize components when it comes across them.
 To do this, `@Component` must decorate every class intended to be a component.
 Decorators indicate to Angular what the class' is.

 In the case of a component, it must know how to interact with its injector, connect with a template, pull from a list of styles, encapsulate its styles, and so on.
-Angular takes care of most of the low-level requirements.
-Developers still need to configure a component's behavior, import its dependencies, and extend its logic.
+Angular takes care of most of the low-level requirements, but developers still need to configure a component's behavior, import its dependencies, and extend its logic.

 For all such things, we have the component's class.
 The class keeps everything relatively uniform.
 It encapsulates the component's business logic.